|The Purpose Filled Life|

 For the eyes of the LORD run to and fro throughout the whole earth, to shew himself strong in the behalf of them whose heart is perfect toward him.
 II Chronicles 16:9For the eyes of the LORD run to and fro throughout the whole earth, to show himself strong in the behalf of them whose heart is perfect toward him.
 Herein thou hast done foolishly: therefore from henceforth thou shalt have wars.

-As we draw near to the end of 2017 and get ready to launch into 2018, how is it with you?
-Is your life filled with purpose?
-Are you determined to make the coming year your best year yet?
+As another year draw to an end, and we get ready to launch into the next, how is it with you?
+Is your life filled with a clear sense of God's purpose for your life?
+If it is, then trust Him to make the year ahead your best year yet!

 Take a moment to reflect on your life.
 What is your motive for wanting more of the Holy Spirit?
 Is your life marked by a strong sense of purpose?
 What can we do to be more purpose filled?